10 High-Leverage Substack Projects to Start the New Year Strong

 Turn it into a digital product with exclusive strategies and actionable takeaways your free content only hints at.

-Sell it on Gumroad or use it as paid subscriber perk on Substack.
+Sell it on Gumroad or use it as a paid subscriber perk on Substack.

 6. Update Your Evergreen Assets đ§č

 Your welcome emails, About page, and pinned posts are often the first things new readers see, but theyâre easy to forget about once theyâre set up.
-Fall is the perfect time to revisit these assets and make sure they still reflect who you are, what you offer, and why readers should stick around.
+The new year is the perfect time to revisit these assets and make sure they still reflect who you are, what you offer, and why readers should stick around.

-Even small updates can improve conversion, clarity, and trust.
+Even small updates can improve clarity, trust, and conversion.

 Re-read your welcome email: does it feel warm, clear, and current?

-Update your author bio, About page or pinned posts to reflect your latest focus.
+Update your author bio, About page, Substack profile, or pinned posts to reflect your latest focus.

 Add links to best-of content so new readers have somewhere to go next.